 Being called boring

 Thankfully, I very rarely get called boring because I don’t drink.
 If you’ve met me in real life, you will know that I’m a bit of an extrovert at times.
 I definitely don’t need alcohol to have fun!
 Unfortunately, not everyone will understand your lifestyle, especially if alcohol plays a big part in their own lives.
 However, true friends will totally respect your wishes so stay with them and forget the rest.

 It might be harder to meet people

 As I’ve mentioned, some people find it difficult to socialise without drinking.
 It’s an ice breaker: “Can I buy you a drink?” and also a talking point.
 At first, I found it hard at to meet people whose lives didn’t revolve around nights out.
 But don’t give up, join clubs/classes with like-minded people and stick to your guns.
 I’ve got lovely groups of friends now who are understanding/supportive!
-Plus, a boyfriend who is active like me and rarely drinks himself.
+Plus, a boyfriend who is active like me and barely drinks himself.
 It all works out.

 This isn’t meant to be a negative post, it’s just a truthful one.
 There are endless reasons to go teetotal but they come at a price.
 My number one tip is to enjoy your life as you seem fit.
 Don’t feel pressured to drink and don’t feel guilted into not drinking.
 Only you know what’s best for you!